dmanning23/CameraBuddy/README.md

 CameraBuddy
 ===========

+This is a library for a simple 2d camera for MonoGame games.

-Throw a bunch of stuff at the camera and it will sort out the scale and translation matrix
+Throw a bunch of stuff at the camera during the update loop.
+The camerabuddy will sort out a scale and translation matrix to fit all the items on the screen.